full control of your digital advertising. Try Free for 14 Days

 Demand-Side Platform (DSP)

-Demand-side platform (DSP) is a platform that allows users to purchase inventory from various ad exchanges and supply-side platforms (SSPs) in a specially designed interface.
-A DSP is a crucial element in real-time bidding (RTB), where it serves as a receiver of a browser's request for ad serving.
+A Demand-side platform (DSP) is a platform that allows users to purchase inventory from various ad exchanges and supply-side platforms (SSPs) in a specially designed interface.
+A DSP is a crucial element in real-time bidding (RTB), where it serves as the recipient of a browser's ad-serving request.
+Running digital ad campaigns across dozens of publishers simultaneously used to require a small army; a DSP makes it a one-person job.

-The cool thing about a DSP is that it offers even more automation than an ad server — here you don't have to negotiate prices with publishers directly.
-Instead, you set your targeting preferences, CPM, and launch the campaign.
+The cool thing about a DSP is that it offers even more automation than an ad server — here, you don't have to negotiate prices with publishers directly.
+Instead, you set your targeting preferences and CPM, then launch the campaign.
 And the best part: bidding rules, multipliers, and other optimization tools that spare you from babysitting your media buying.

-There are two options for advertisers — use a self-serve DSP from the ad tech provider or buy a white-label advertising platform and get full control over their advertising.
+There are two options for advertisers: use a self-serve DSP from the ad tech provider, or buy a white-label advertising platform to gain full control over their advertising.
 A white-label DSP is a SaaS solution that can be customized and branded as your own.
 Unlike a self-service DSP, a white label solution can also be integrated with custom SSPs.
 That means that you'll be in charge of where your traffic comes from, and get all the data transmitted from publishers.

 Supply-Side Platform (SSP)